CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 Canterbury

-SH8, SH79, SH80 Mackenzie Basin, pull-over areas
+SH8, SH79, SH80 Mackenzie Basin pull-over areas

 Cost: $5m

-The funding will provide:
+The funding has provided:

 • a number of safety and access improvements